OpenTermsArchive/engine/README.md

     }
   },
   "fetcher": {
-    "waitForElementsTimeout": "Maximum time (in milliseconds) to wait for elements to be present in the page when fetching document in a headless browser", },
+    "waitForElementsTimeout": "Maximum time (in milliseconds) to wait for elements to be present in the page when fetching document in a headless browser"
+  },
   "notifier": {
     "sendInBlue": {